liorghub/SONiC/doc/fw_burn_init_issue/solution_design.md

 # High-Level Design
 - We will set the timeout of SAI Redis calls in Orchagent init flow.
-- Timeout value determined by system type.
-- We have 2 system types, with and without Gearbox.
-- In systems without Gearbox, FW burn takes ~2 min -> set timeout to 150 seconds
-- In systems with Gearbox, FW burn takes ~7 min -> set timeout to 480 seconds
+- Timeout will be set to 480 seconds.
+- Timeout will be set back to default (60 seconds) right after the call to SAI_REDIS_SWITCH_ATTR_NOTIFY_SYNCD since if we got response from Syncd we can know for sure it is up.
-- See below table with time measurements
+- Why 480 secondes?
+FW burn might take up to 7 minutes in systems with Gearbox, see below table with time measurements.

 |Operation|SPC1|SPC2|SPC3|SPC2 with Gearbox
 |--|--|--|--|--|